An interpretable wildfire spreading model for real-time predictions: Modeling

-The coefficients $c_i$ combine thermo-physical properties and are given below:
+The coefficients $c_i$, which are combinations of thermo-physical properties, are given below:

-where $\gamma=c_{pg}/c_{ps}$, $\lambda_1=A_1/c_{ps}$, $\lambda_2=A_2/c_{ps}$, $\lambda_3=H \rho_s c_{ps}$ and it is recalled that $\lambda=\rho_g/\rho_s$.
+where $\gamma= c_{pg}/c_{ps}$, and it is recalled that $\lambda= \rho_g/\rho_s$.

-The set of eqs.~\eqref{eq:Reaction1Model}, \eqref{eq:Reaction2Model}, and \eqref{eq:EnergyBalanceDimlessModel} is discretized by an explicit, finite difference scheme on a rectangular uniform grid with typical spacing $\Delta x=\Delta y= 1$ m.
-First-order upwinding is used for the advection terms and second-order, central differences for the dispersion terms.
-The resulting system of temporal ODEs is solved by Adams–Bashforth methods \citep{Hairer} with time step $\Delta t=0.01$ s for stability \citep{RaimundBürger2020}.
-The evolution of the dependent variables, $T,S_1,S_2$, is followed in time on the computational grid, and data are stored for every $1$s.
-The computation is run on an AMD Ryzen Threadripper PRO 3995WX processor with 64 cores.
+The set of eqs.~\eqref{eq:EnergyBalanceDimlessModel}, \eqref{eq:Reaction1Model}, and \eqref{eq:Reaction2Model} is discretized by an explicit, finite difference numerical scheme on a uniform, rectangular grid.
+First-order upwinding is used for the advection terms and second-order central differences for the dispersion terms.
+The resulting system of temporal ODEs is solved by Adams–Bashforth methods \citep{Hairer} with a time step that ensures both convection and dispersion stability \citep{RaimundBürger2020}.
+A localized one- or two-dimensional temperature spike of Gaussian shape is used as the initial condition, and open outflow boundary conditions are implemented at the downstream boundaries in order to allow the firefront to move smoothly out of the computational domain without significant backward influence \citep{Papanastasiou1992, Karniadakis2014}.
+(These conditions essentially amount to extending the validity of the discretized equations at the boundary nodes using appropriate one-sided approximations for the spatial derivatives, and their effectiveness is confirmed by the very good agreement with representative runs on a computational domain twice the original size.)

-A localized temperature spike with $T_{i,max}= 1200$ K is used as the initial condition, described either by a rectangular step-function of width $10-30$ m, or by a Gaussian spike with typical standard deviation $\sigma =$ 20 m.
-As for the other two dependent variables, a uniform endothermic, $S_{1,0}$, and exothermic, $S_{2,0}$, fuel composition is considered across the domain.
-An open outflow boundary condition is implemented at the downstream boundaries, in order to allow the firefront to move smoothly out of the computational domain without significant backward influence \citep{Papanastasiou1992, Karniadakis2014}.
-This condition essentially amounts to extending the validity of the discretized equations at the boundary nodes, using appropriate one-sided approximations for the spatial derivatives.
-The effectiveness of this condition is confirmed by the very good agreement with representative runs on a computational domain twice the regular size.
+The two-dimensional simulations to be discussed in \Cref{sec:FirePatterns} and \Cref{sec:2D_Case_Studies} refer to a 500 m x 500 m domain and use grid spacing $\Delta x=\Delta y= 0.5$ m and typical time step $\Delta t=0.1$ s.
+These runs were performed in Matlab\textregistered\; environment on a single-processor AMD Ryzen Threadripper 3995WX computer and took 3 s of computation time per 1 s of simulated time.
+However, an adaptive mesh refinement (AMR) technique \cite{Chatzimanolakis2022}, which is particularly appropriate for the present problem, is presently in the process of implementation.
+The methodology is outlined below and it is reported that preliminary re-runs on an 8-core computer took only 0.1 s of computation time per 1 s of simulated time.